 Best Class B RV For Full-Time Living:

-The Coachmen Galleria has four floor plans, each with a few unique features.
+The Coachmen Galleria Class B motorhome has four floorplans, each with a few unique features.
 The 24A model is the only one that includes a fixed bed with a power incline and storage.
 Other layouts have a power sofa instead, jump seats, slightly more galley space, and additional swivel seats.